PubHubs/PubHubs/maskfile.md

 Run these with the following command: `mask run [command name]` (ex. `mask run global`).

+For windows users, make sure you have bash installed such as for example [gitBash](https://git-scm.com/install/windows) (It is installed with git as default).
 Make sure you have [mask](https://github.com/jacobdeichert/mask) installed (it is already included in the Nix flake).
 Make sure you have [irma](https://github.com/privacybydesign/irmago) installed